cmu-delphi/epipredict/README.md

 relatively accurate, with the true data being at least within the 10-90% interval.
 A couple of things to note:

-1. Our methods are primarily direct forecasters; this means we don’t need to predict 1, 2,…, 27 days ahead to then predict 28 days ahead
+1.  `epipredict` methods are primarily direct forecasters; this means we don’t need to predict 1, 2,…, 27 days ahead to then predict 28 days ahead.
 2. All of our existing engines are geo-pooled, meaning the training data is shared across geographies.
 This has the advantage of increasing the amount of available training data, with the